Welcome to Milton

 Walk through the Milton College Historic District, where former college buildings constructed in the mid-1800s are still intact and have taken on new life.
 Main Hall Museum, a focal point of the former campus, is keeping the spirit of Milton College alive through self-guided tours of the college’s history.
 Traveling one mile west, you will find the “Junction” that developed with the railroad during the late 1850s, thus giving Milton two distinct business districts that afford today’s travelers the opportunity to experience a variety of specialty shopping.Tour the National Historic Landmark Milton House Museum, an 1844 stagecoach inn and authenticated stop on the Underground Railroad that sheltered men and women on their path to freedom from slavery.
 On this tour, walk the very path of history as you travel through the same secret passageway that ushered freedom seekers to shelter on the Underground Railroad.

-Attend the Civil War Living History Days held annually in May to explore the soldiers encampment and Underground Railroad, meet Abraham Lincoln, view cannon demos, and more.
+Attend the Civil War Living History Days held annually in May to explore the soldiers, encampment and Underground Railroad, meet Abraham Lincoln, view cannon demonstrations, and more.

 Whether you like to hike, bike, backpack, kayak, swim, snowshoe, or snowmobile, you’ll find plenty of opportunities to appreciate the natural beauty of the outdoors found along Milton’s segment of the National Scenic Ice Age Trail, Glacial River Trail or Rock River Trail.
 If you prefer swimming, boating or fishing, plan to visit Milton’s Clear Lake, Storrs Lake or Lake Koshkonong.
 If it’s a leisurely stroll, picnic or fun playground for the kids you’re looking for, plan to visit Crossridge Park.
 If you’re hoping to get in a round of Disc Golf check out King Park Disc Golf Course & Sledding Hill.
 Schilberg Park also offers a fun playground and sports fields.
 There's lots of fun for the kiddos at the Goodrich Square Splash Pad and Fido will love getting out to enjoy the 15+ acres of doggie delight at Tails n Trails Dog Park.